Mining Cultural Landscape Erzgebirge

 Community Members have visited.

-A. Mehmet Haksever Adrian Lakomy Adrian Turtschi Alexander Barabanov Alexander Lehmann Allison Vies Andreas Thum Argo Assif Atila Ege Bernard Joseph Esposo Guerrero Bill Maurmann Bin Carlos Sotelo Cezar Grozavu Christian Wagner Christoph Christravelblog Clyde Criterion CugelVance Dan Pettigrew Daniel C-Hazard DavidS Dibro Dimitar Krastev Dorejd Echwel Elia Vettorato Els Slots Errol Neo Ertai Eva Kisgyorgy FK FS Fan Yibo Farinelli Feldhase Femke Roos Galgalula George Gdanski GerhardM Gernot Groundgefluester Hanming Harald T. Harry Mitsidis Hubert Iain Jackson Ian Cade Ingemar Eriksson Ivan Rucek Jacob Otten Jakob Frenzel Jakubmarin Jan Zimmermann Jan-Willem Janina Lehmann Janos Jarek Pokrzywnicki Jeankedezeehond Jesse S 2010 Jezza JoeriNortier Jonas Kremer Jose Antonio Collar Jsalda Judith Tanner Jörg B. KarenBMoore Kasper Kelly Henry Kerékgyártó Kinstell Krafal_74 Kurt Lauer Lichia Loic Pedras Lubos Lier Lucio Gorla Luis Filipe Gaspar MaYumin Martina Rúčková Matejicek MatusBeber MaxHeAnouBen Mikko Mohboh Nan NataliaS Nihal Ege NoahFranc Patrik Peter Lööv Petteri Philipp Leu Philipp Peterer Q Randi Thomsen Raphael Rivr Robin Frank Roger Ourset Roman Bruehwiler Roman Raab Ronbon Rudegirl Sabrina Liebehentschel Sascha Grabow Sinan Solivagant Stanislaw Warwas Stijn Svein Elias Szucs Tamas Tamara Ratz Tangopium Tarquinio_Superbo Thomas Buechler Thomas Kunz Thomas van der Walt Thorben Timonator Tino A Offner Tommy W Tony0001 Tsunami Usagi1974 VB73 VLabhard Valentina Vencisak Veronica Vincent Cheung Volker1972 WalGra Walter Walter H. Wojciech Fedoruk Xiquinho Silva YaroMir Yevhen Ivanovych Zoë Sheng _johsch_
+A. Mehmet Haksever Adrian Lakomy Adrian Turtschi Alexander Barabanov Alexander Lehmann Allison Vies Andreas Thum Argo Assif Atila Ege Bernard Joseph Esposo Guerrero Bill Maurmann Bin Carlos Sotelo Cezar Grozavu Christian Wagner Christoph Christravelblog Clyde Criterion CugelVance Dan Pettigrew Daniel C-Hazard DavidS Dimitar Krastev Dorejd Echwel Elia Vettorato Els Slots Errol Neo Ertai Eva Kisgyorgy FK FS Fan Yibo Farinelli Feldhase Femke Roos G.emma_bae Galgalula George Gdanski GerhardM Gernot Groundgefluester Hanming Harald T. Harry Mitsidis Hubert Iain Jackson Ian Cade Ingemar Eriksson Ivan Rucek Jacob Otten Jakob Frenzel Jakubmarin Jan Zimmermann Jan-Willem Janina Lehmann Janos Jarek Pokrzywnicki Jeankedezeehond Jesse S 2010 Jezza JoeriNortier Jonas Kremer Jose Antonio Collar Jsalda Judith Tanner Jörg B. KarenBMoore Kasper Kelly Henry Kerékgyártó Kinstell Krafal_74 Kurt Lauer Lichia Loic Pedras Lubos Lier Lucio Gorla Luis Filipe Gaspar MaYumin Maciej Gil Martina Rúčková Matejicek MatusBeber MaxHeAnouBen Mikko Mohboh Nan NataliaS Nihal Ege NoahFranc Patrik Peter Lööv Petteri Philipp Leu Philipp Peterer Q Randi Thomsen Raphael Rivr Robin Frank Roger Ourset Roman Bruehwiler Roman Raab Ronbon Rudegirl Sabrina Liebehentschel Sascha Grabow Sinan Solivagant Stanislaw Warwas Stijn Svein Elias Szucs Tamas Tamara Ratz Tangopium Tarquinio_Superbo Thomas Buechler Thomas Kunz Thomas van der Walt Thorben Timonator Tino A Offner Tommy W Tony0001 Tsunami Usagi1974 VB73 VLabhard Valentina Vencisak Veronica Vincent Cheung Volker1972 WalGra Walter Walter H. Wojciech Fedoruk Xiquinho Silva YaroMir Yevhen Ivanovych Zoë Sheng _johsch_

 The Plaque